hackclub/assemble/the-event/prompt.md

 The prompt goes hand-in-hand with [judging](judging.md).

-## Proposal

-Judging subteam: Ishan, Ian, Max

-### Prompt tournament
+### Introducing the Prompt

-We'll change wording to 'prompt' instead of 'theme' since we simply want these to inspire ideas.
+We changed the wording to 'prompt' instead of 'theme' since we simply want these to inspire ideas.

 One week before the hackathon, attendees are sent a simple, one question form for their prompt idea.
 The final prompt will be chosen from all of the responses using a tournament-like system, where four prompts 'compete' at a time and the winning prompt moves to the next stage.